YexinZ1110/YexinZ1110.github.io/_pages/about.md

 ---
 Hello!
 I'm Yexin Zhang from China and currently living in Philadelphia.

-I have an Electrical and Information Engineering degree from ShanghaiTech University and I'm pursuing a Master's in Robotics at the University of Pennsylvania.
+I have obtained a Bachelor's degree in Electrical and Information Engineering from ShanghaiTech University, and I am currently pursuing a Master's degree in Robotics at the University of Pennsylvania.

 I'm eager to apply my skills in Robotics and software development, constantly seeking new challenges and staying up-to-date with cutting-edge technologies.